Leopold II of Belgium: Exploitation, atrocities, and death toll

 Leopold amassed a huge personal fortune by exploiting the natural resources of the Congo.
 At first, ivory was exported, but this did not yield the expected levels of revenue.
 When the global demand for rubber exploded, attention shifted to the labour-intensive collection of sap from rubber plants.
-Abandoning the promises of the Berlin Conference in the late 1890s, the Free State government restricted foreign access and extorted forced labour from the natives.
-Abuses, especially in the collection of rubber, included forced labour of the native population, beatings, widespread killings, and frequent mutilation when production quotas were not met.
+Abandoning the promises of the Berlin Conference in the late 1890s, the Free State government restricted foreign access and extorted forced labour from the locals.
+Abuses, especially in the collection of rubber, included forced labour of the Indigenous population, beatings, widespread killings, and frequent mutilation when production quotas were not met.
 One practice used to force workers to collect rubber included taking wives and family members hostage.